Baking Survival Guide

-The temperature setting on ovens vary tremendously from the actual temperature achieved.
-A 25 degree difference in the setting vs the actual temperature will affect your results.
-Use and oven thermometer placed in on the center rack and check how accurate your oven is.
-It is a good idea to test various locations to identify hot and cool spots which will help you learn the idiosyncrasies of your oven.
+The temperature setting on ovens varies tremendously from the actual temperature achieved.
+A 25-degree difference in the setting vs the actual temperature will affect your results.
+Use an oven thermometer placed on the center rack to check your oven is accuracy.
+It is a good idea to test various locations to identify hot and cool spots to help you learn your oven's idiosyncrasies.
 We have seen oven temperature variations of 50 or even 100 degrees F!

 Don't over mix

 Follow the timings and steps in the recipe.
 A very common problem is over-beating batters.

 Be careful not to overbeat.
 Overbeating will make baked goods more tough and can cause eggs to begin to break down.

 When beating a batter, stop and scrape down the sides with a rubber spatula at least twice during mixing.

 Also, check the bottom of the bowl; many stand mixers don't scrape the bottom of the bowl well.

 Keep the oven door closed